Danish Wood Oil is a unique blend of natural oils and resins that penetrate, and enhance the natural beauty of all wooden surfaces.

 If you’d like a polished look to the wood, use our Beeswax Polish at this stage

 The below image shows how the Danish Oil enhances the natural beauty of various shades of wood.
-In the examples below we have applied it to Beech, Oak and Walnut so you can see how it looks on light, medium and dark coloured woods.
+In the examples below we have applied it to Beech, Oak and Walnut so you can see how the danish oil finish looks on light, medium and dark coloured woods.

 FAQ - Oiling wood with Danish Oil

-A. Yes, our Danish Oil is compliant with Articles In Contact with Food regulations.
+A. Yes, our Danish Oil is food safe.
+It is compliant with Articles In Contact with Food regulations.
 Once the oil has fully dried it is completely safe for food to be in contact with it.